watson-developer-cloud/app-insights-discovery/README.md

 This command pulls all dependencies from Carthage.
 We currently use the Graphs, Watson Developer Cloud's Swift SDK and SwiftyJSON libraries.

 Insert your Discovery and Cloudant username and passwords into the `app-insights-iOS/app-insights/Configuration.swift`.
+Insert the same Discovery collection name and Cloudant database name you created when running the Python scripts into the Configuration file.

 ### Running the project
 Press build and run to see the app running in Xcode's iPhone simulator.